HIV-1/HIV-2 Rapid Screen

 People who have had unprotected sex with multiple partners, with men who have sex

 People who have had sex for money or drugs

-People who inject drugs or steroids or share their injecting equipment with others
+People who inject drugs or steroids, or who share their injecting equipment with others

-People who have had unprotected sex with anyone who might have the above risk factors
+People who had unprotected sex with anyone who might have the above risk factors

 You may also have this test if you are pregnant or plan to become pregnant.

 Some people who aren't in a high-risk group choose to be tested just to be sure they